Chief of Police

 Join Our Team

-Interested in becoming part of the UPD Team?
+Interested in becoming part of the CSUF Police Department team?
 View our job availabilities below or set up a search alert with Jobs@CSUF .
 We look forward to hearing from you.

 ♦ Patrol Student Community Service Officer (CSO)

 ♦ Police Dispatcher I